badouralix/dockerfiles/README.md

 License
 -------

-Unless explicitly stated to the contrary, all contents licensed under the [WTFPL](LICENSE)
+Unless explicitly stated to the contrary, all contents licensed under the [WTFPL](LICENSE).